jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

   <dd>
     As you see in my Work Experience above, I was exposed to the ideas of DDD early in my career.
 This exposure to DDD, among others, made me realize the that the business rules (or domain logic) is the most important part of a software system, even more important than the frameworks and libraries that we, programmers, love.
     <br /><br />
-    Because of that I learned that in a software system, there must be a very clear separation of the business rules from the other parts of the system.
+    Because of that I learned that in a software system, there must be a <a href="http://craftsmanshipcounts.com/policy-mechanism-preservation-business-value/#comment-32">very clear separation of the business rules from the other parts of the system</a>.
 This will make it easier for new developers on the team to understand the domain the system is being built for, and easier when fixing bugs.
     <br /><br />
-    It doesn't matter how old or new the frameworks of libraries the team is currently using.
-If the business rules are not separated from the other parts of the system, time will come where it will be very hard for the developers to add new functionalities to the system, and to fix bugs.
+    It doesn't matter how old or new the frameworks or libraries the team is currently using.
+If the business rules are not separated from the other parts of the system, time will come where it will be very hard for the developers to add new functionalities to the system and to fix bugs.
   </dd>

   <br />